Kyriosity/read-write/README+/pencraft/README+/tech-authoring.md

 > [!WARNING]
 > For technically bright heads, freestyle authoring may seem deceptively easygoing:
-> * Tongue is the only tool sharpened in use.
+> * The tongue is the only tool sharpened in use.
 > * Creative opus won't produce compilation errors.
 > * Drawing is what everybody has already learned in childhood.
 > * Themes and plots are more available than to be invented.